Sv443-Network/UserUtils/test/README.md

 6. Install deps with `npm i`
 7. Link with `npm link @sv443-network/userutils`
 8. Watch and recompile test userscript with `npm run dev` (or `npm run test-dev` when in the main project root)

+To quickly run everything in parallel, use these commands in the root UserUtils project: `npm test` and `npm run dev`